pcdavis/Front-Back-Skeleton/_SNIPPETS/_MY_README.txt

-Steps for setting up full CRUD server - Options for Redux and router test of something to use git.
+Steps for setting up full CRUD server - Options for Redux and router test of something to use git. second test.

 CREATE HEROKU DATABASE//////////////////////////
 https://github.com/kendagriff/sql-setup